 These reports will be shared with the AIME Officer.
-The initial and final reports will also be sent to the IME phase 2 officer and the Bishop of Taunton.
+The initial and final reports will also be sent to the Training Team Leader and the Bishop of Taunton.
 They will be confidential beyond that.
 Incumbents should retain a copy of each report until the end of the curacy, but they should be deleted and/or shredded at the end of the curacy.
-The IME Phase 2 Officer may be consulted if assistance would be welcomed in writing reports.
+The Training Team Leader may be consulted if assistance would be welcomed in writing reports.

-5.4 Guidance for Curates' Reports
+6.5 Guidance for Curates' Reports